 New York: Farrar & Rinehart, 1940.
 Elizabeth Enright.
 First edition, with F & R colophon on the copyright page.
 Large square octavo, 124pp., with 12 full-page color plates, printed recto only, and other b/w drawings as chapter headings and tailpieces, as well as color endpapers.
 A great tale about a girl's visit to her aunt on an island off the New England coast in the winter.
 The ilustrations by this Newbery award-winning author-iillustrator are particularly fine.
 There is a Christmas 1948 inscription on the reverse of the front free endpaper, and a tiny stain on page 43, else near fine in deep green cloth stamped black, in a complete though edgeworn dustjacket.

 London: Frederick Warne & Co.
 (1875). fourth edition.
-A tiny compendium --4 1/4" x 2 3/4" (107mm x 71mm), 108pp -- of great charm, with a colored frontispiece, followed by 365 miniscule color illustrations, four to a page, with space onn the bfacing page to note birthdays or engagements.
+A tiny compendium --4 1/4" x 2 3/4" (107mm x 71mm), 108pp -- of great charm, with a colored frontispiece, followed by 365 minuscule color illustrations of brief biblical texts, four to a page, with blank pages to note birthdays or engagements.
 This is the fourth edition, with a brief preface.
 There is an owner's inscription dated 1881, and notations regarding people and dates on some entries.
-Bound in mildly edge-rubbed full blue-black calf stamped blind and gilt, all edges gilt, and laid into a custom fold-over chemise and slipcase covered in hand-marbled paper, leather title patch.
+Bound in somewhat edge-rubbed full blue-black calf stamped blind and gilt, all edges gilt, and laid into a custom fold-over chemise and slipcase covered in hand-marbled paper, leather title patch.

 Munich: Ars sacra Joseph Mueller, 1932.
 Ida Bohatta Morpurgo.
 14 x 12 cm, unpaged (22 pages).
 First edition in English, with 11 full-page color plates by Austrian artist Ida Bohatta Morpurgo (1900-1992).
 Each illustration is accompanied by a verse on the facing page.
 A fine copy, fresh and clean, bound in blue paper on boards with a poste-on color plate on the front cover.